 He continues to teach at the college level for both reading and writing.
-As a teacher who still gets notes and kudos from former students and parents, I asked him his top recommendation for this grade level.
+As a teacher who still gets notes and kudos from former students and parents, I asked him for his top recommendation for the fifth-grade level.

 Best Series Books for Fifth Graders